 Follow in the footsteps of Indiana native Ernie Pyle, one of America’s most famous World War II correspondents.
 From London to Paris: In the Footsteps of Ernie Pyle is a four-credit, semester-long course during spring semester on the life and times of Pyle.
 The class includes spring break travel to London, England, and Normandy and Paris, France.

-Taught by senior lecturer Bonnie Layton, the course will introduce students to the work of influential journalists during World War II, with special emphasis on Pyle.
-Students will visit the Imperial War Museum, St. Paul’s Cathedral, the Cabinet War Rooms, historic Omaha and Utah beaches, the American Cemetery and Mont-Saint-Michel.
+Taught by senior lecturer Bonnie Layton, the course analyzes the gifted way Pyle described faraway scenes and people to audiences in the pre-Internet-and-CNN era.
+Students will visit the Imperial War Museum, St. Paul’s Cathedral, the Cabinet War Rooms, historic Omaha and Utah beaches, the American Cemetery, Mont-Saint-Michel and more.

 To apply for the course, you must:

 - be on track to be a sophomore by credit hours (30 hours completed) by the end of fall 2018 semester, or be a master’s student.

 - have a 3.0 cumulative GPA.

 - be on track to be admitted to The Media School by the end of the fall 2018 semester.